-Take a look at the results of GOBankingRate’s recent survey to obtain the latest insights on how much Americans are saving for retirement and how to best prepare for this expensive life phase.
+Take a look at the results of GOBankingRates’ recent survey to obtain the latest insights on how much Americans have saved for retirement and how to best prepare for this expensive life phase.

-A Third of Americans Have Less Than $10K Saved
+More Than Half of Americans Have Less Than $10,000 Saved

-People ages 65 and above are more prepared for retirement than the younger generations, as the GOBankingRates survey found that more than 12% of Americans over 65 have more than $750,000 saved for retirement.
-This percentage stands apart from the rest of the population; among ages 35 to 64, a total of about 13% have this much saved.
+People ages 65 and above are a bit more prepared for retirement than the younger generations, as the GOBankingRates survey found that more than 7% of Americans 65 and older have more than $750,000 saved for retirement.
+On the younger end, those ages 35 to 44, are least likely have have more than $750,000 saved as only 1% of those in this age group have this much.

 Here’s How Much You Need for Retirement

-There are a few helpful guidelines that can help you determine how much money you need to save up in order to retire at the age you want and achieve your retirement goals.
-According to Fidelity, a great way to make sure you have enough in your retirement savings is to save at least 15% of your pre-tax income each year.
+If you’re still scratching your head at just how much you need to save in order to retire at the age you want and achieve your retirement goals, there are some helpful goals to meet.
+According to Fidelity, a great way to make sure you have enough in your retirement savings is to save at least 15% of your pretax income each year.
+Other experts say even 10% can be enough if you can’t eke out a full 15%.
 The earlier you can start setting aside money for retirement, the lower your yearly savings rate can be.

 If you haven’t started saving for retirement yet, it’s not too late.
 If you start saving at 30, you might want to save 18% annually for retirement; or, if you start saving at 35, you should save 23%, according to Fidelity.